flutter/website/src/docs/release/breaking-changes/clip-behavior.md

    overall performance.
 2. Add `clipBehavior: Clip.hardEdge` if you need clipping, and clipping without anti-alias is good enough for your (and your clients’) eyes.
-This is be the common case when you clip rectangles or shapes with very small curved areas (such as the corners of rounded rectangles).
+This is the common case when you clip rectangles or shapes with very small curved areas (such as the corners of rounded rectangles).
 3. Add `clipBehavior: Clip.antiAlias` if you need